 Integrated into all coursework are identified competencies in the use of technology.
 Technology will be used to enhance the learning experience, to address learning modalities, to model good teaching, and to increase content knowledge.
-Most coursework will use MyEducationLab to enhance the textbook learning by use of videos and vignettes.
-The courses are also dependent on the use of Blackboard.
-All syllabi, agendas, assignments, and journal articles will be placed on Blackboard.
 Students have access to web searches and library holdings through databases both on and off campus.
 Computer labs, MAC and PC, are available.